InferenceQL/lpm.discretize/README.md

 numerical columns have been discretized.

 ## Disclaimer
-This is going pre-alpha software.
+This is pre-alpha software.
 We are currently testing it in real-world scenarios.
 In its present state, we discourage users from trying it.

 ## Installation